-- Depending on schedules, some UTINs will provide office hours prior to each examination and proctor the practice exam sessions. - Attend an AI meeting each week and complete short teaching-related assignments throughout the semester. - Study course materials so you are able to answer questions correctly. - Work in coordination with the graduate student AI and/or instructor to guide and facilitate the active participation of student and their group in the designated active learning activities for each discussion/flipped classroom.
+- B+ minimum required from taking this course or C, H, or J117 previously. - • - Depending on schedules, some UTINs will provide office hours prior to each examination and proctor the practice exam sessions. - Attend an AI meeting each week and complete short teaching-related assignments throughout the semester. - Study course materials so you are able to answer questions correctly. - Work in coordination with the graduate student AI and/or instructor to guide and facilitate the active participation of student and their group in the designated active learning activities for each discussion/flipped classroom.
 UTINs should report poor participation or irresponsible activity to their AI when such behavior is observed.
 UTINs should lead by example. - Complete all assignments required for Chem-X371 as listed on Canvas. - UTINs in this course should plan to put in around 6-8 hours per week.